David Stewart (Dynamite producer): BTS and "Dynamite"

-In 2020, BTS's management was on the hunt for a songwriter and producer for an all-English song, a first for the band.
+In 2020, BTS's management was on the hunt for a songwriter and producer for an all-English song, a first for the group.
 Their choice fell on English songwriter/producer David Stewart and on songwriter Jessica Agombar.
-Stewart had collaborated many times with Agombar who worked for Atlantic Records and wrote for the girl band Parade.
-Neil Jacobson, David's Manager, sent the track to Columbia Records' CEO Ron Perry and Big Hit, BTS' record label in early July 2020.
+Stewart had collaborated many times with Agombar who worked for Atlantic Records and wrote for the girl group Parade.
+Neil Jacobson, Stewart's manager, sent the track to Columbia Records' CEO Ron Perry and Big Hit, BTS' record label in early July 2020.
 The creation process of the song "happened within a couple of months".
-On July 26, 2020, the band confirmed during a livestream on V Live that they would be releasing an English-language song on August 21, 2020, as the first single for their upcoming album Be with "Dynamite" becoming their most heavily promoted release thus far.
-Stewart said about his engagement process in an interview with Rolling Stone: "It was a bit of a holy grail cut.
-I had quite a few conversations with big producers and writers in America who were trying to get it.".
-In addition to co-writing the song, instrumentation was provided by Stewart, who played drums, percussion, bass guitar, synth bass, synthesizers, pads, piano, electric guitars, programmed horns and programmed strings.
+On July 26, 2020, the group confirmed during a livestream on V Live that they would be releasing an English-language song on August 21, 2020, as the first single for their upcoming album Be with "Dynamite" becoming their most heavily promoted release thus far.
+Stewart said about his engagement process in an interview with Rolling Stone: "It was a bit of a 'holy grail' cut.
+I had quite a few conversations with big producers and writers in America who were trying to get it."
+In addition to co-writing the song, instrumentation was provided by Stewart, who played drums, percussion, bass guitar, synth bass, synthesizers, pads, piano, electric guitar, programmed horns and programmed strings.
 David Stewart and Jessica Agombar tied at No. 1 on Billboard magazine's Hot 100 Songwriters chart on the chart dated September 5, 2020 staying at the top for 3 consecutive weeks.